 “This was another great outcome from Methodist’s Brain and Spine Institute,” he says.

-The Methodist Moody Brain and Spine Institute, which can be found at most Methodist campuses, performs a variety of neurosurgical procedures including brain surgery, spine surgery, and endovascular therapy, which uses angiogram technology as a treatment option.
+Methodist Dallas performs a variety of neurosurgical procedures including brain surgery, spine surgery, and endovascular therapy, which uses angiogram technology as a treatment option.

 “Brain surgery by definition is complicated,” says Dr. Shalan, who credited the surgical team for Melanie’s positive outcome.